aws-samples/eks-access-controls-bedrock-agent/RE_DEPLOY.md

     ```

-- If you have changed anything in OpenApi Schema then,
+- If you have changed anything in `openapi-schema.yaml` file then,

     Run this in the root folder